onnx/onnx-mlir/docs/Instrumentation.md

 ## Compile for instrumentation

 By default, instrumentation is turned off.
 You need to use following command line options to turn it on.
 The pass for instrumentation will be inserted in some stages by using `--instrument-stage` option.
-For example, when you specify `afterOnnxToOnnx`, the instrumentation will be inserted after onnx-to-onnx conversion.
+For example, when you specify `Onnx`, the instrumentation will be inserted after onnx-to-onnx conversion to get onnx-level profiling.
 The `--instrument-ops` option is an option to specify operations to be instrumented using regular expression.
-You can use `onnx.` for all onnx operations, `onnx.,zhigh` for all onnx and zhigh operations, and `onnx.Conv` for onnx Conv operations etc. The `--InstrumentBeforeOp` and `--InstrumentAfterOp` are options to insert instrumentation before and/or after the specified operations.
+You can use `onnx.` for all onnx operations and `onnx.Conv` for onnx Conv operations etc. The `--InstrumentBeforeOp` and `--InstrumentAfterOp` are options to insert instrumentation before and/or after the specified operations.
 When you use `--instrument-ops=onnx. --InstrumentBeforeOp --InstrumentAfterOp`, the instrumantation will be inserted before and after all onnx operations.
+For NNPA, additional stages for `ZHigh` and `ZLow` are provided.
+You can get profile for onnx and zhigh ops using `--instrument-stage=ZHigh` and `--instrument-ops=onnx.,zhigh.`, and for zlow ops using `--instrument-stage=ZLow` and `--instrument-ops=zlow.`.

 ```
   --instrument-stage=<value>                        - Specify stage to be instrumented:
-    =afterOnnxToOnnx                                -   Profile for onnx ops.
-    =nnpaAfterOnnxToOnnx                            -   [NNPA] Profile for onnx ops.
+    =Onnx                                             -   Profile for onnx ops.
+For NNPA, profile onnx ops before lowering to zhigh.
-    =nnpaAfterOnnxToZhigh                           -   [NNPA] Profile for onnx and zhigh ops.
+    =ZHigh                                            -   NNPA profiling for onnx and zhigh ops.
-    =nnpaAfterZhighToZlow                           -   [NNPA] Profile for zlow ops.
+    =ZLow                                             -   NNPA profiling for zlow ops.

   --instrument-ops=<string>                         - Specify regex for ops to be instrumented:
                                                       "NONE" or "" for no instrument,